CamusCamel/Camuscamel/README.md

 ### I am currently working on...
 :rice_ball: Building my website.
 Will add link when done!

-:black_small_square: Studying to be Associate AWS developer certfication.
+:rice_ball: Studying to be Associate AWS developer certfication.

 ### I am currently learning...
-:black_small_square: React!
+:rice_ball: React!

 ### Feel free to reach out to me!
 I love meeting other awesome tech people.
 :bird: I like to chirp at others on [here](https://twitter.com/gitgloria)